tajarrosr/Tee-Vibes/README.md

-# 🛒 E-commerce Website (Frontend Only)
+# 🛒 E-commerce Website (Responive & Frontend Only)

 ## 📖 Project Overview
 This is a **simple e-commerce website** built using **HTML**, **CSS**, and **Vanilla JavaScript**.
 It was created as a **final project** for our **Web Design** subject in **2nd year, 2nd semester**.
 The primary focus of the project is on **frontend development**, with **no backend functionality**.

-While the website serves its purpose for educational use, **backend integration** and **responsive design** are still to be added in future versions.
+While the website serves its purpose for educational use, **backend integration** are still to be added in future versions.

 ---